Atlantic Coast Conference: Racial integration

 Racial integration of all-white collegiate sports teams was high on the regional agenda in the 1950s and 1960s.
 Involved were issues of equality, racism, and the alumni demand for the top players needed to win high-profile games.
 The ACC took the lead.
 First they started to schedule integrated teams from the north.
 Finally ACC schools—typically under pressure from boosters and civil rights groups—integrated their teams.
-With an alumni base that dominated local and state politics, society and business, the ACC flagship schools were successful in their endeavor—as Pamela Grundy argues, they had learned how to win:
+With an alumni base that dominated local and state politics, society and business, the ACC flagship schools were successful in their endeavor—as historian Pamela Grundy argues, they had learned how to win:

 The widespread admiration that athletic ability inspired would help transform athletic fields from grounds of symbolic play to forces for social change, places where a wide range of citizens could publicly and at times effectively challenge the assumptions that cast them as unworthy of full participation in U.S. society.
 While athletic successes would not rid society of prejudice or stereotype—black athletes would continue to confront racial slurs...[—minority star players demonstrated] the discipline, intelligence, and poise to contend for position or influence in every arena of national life.